vemel/boto3_type_annotations/README.md

 # install annotations for other services you use
 python -m pip install boto3-stubs[acm,apigateway]

 # build suservices index.
-You need to execute this command everytime
+You should execute this command everytime
 # you update boto3-stubs or install/remove services
 python -m mypy_boto3
 ```

+## Latest changes

+Full changelog can be found in [Releases](https://github.com/vemel/mypy_boto3/releases).

 ## Usage